symfony/symfony-docs/console.rst

 receiving them as parameters; the
 :ref:`#[Option] attribute <console-input-options>` remains the way to bind an option to a parameter.
 Declaring the same name both ways fails when the definition is built.
+There is no ``arguments`` entry: a command with code declares its arguments on its parameters.

 .. _console-registering-commands: